 Robotics Workshop for Middle Georgia First Robotics Teams

 The Robotics workshops for students and coordinators cover all aspects of the FIRST Robotics Competition.
 Students learn sensor characteristics and sensor fusion and their relationship to actuators in the context of autonomous programming, students gain ideas and strategies on how they could solve or improve on previous year’s designs.

 The Museum of Aviation Foundation Education Center’s National STEM Academy aims to educate, engage and inspire students and teachers in the foundations and innovations of science, technology, engineering and math (STEM) through motivating workforce development programs.
 It offers exceptional learning experiences to challenge students to apply theoretical knowledge of science and math in a problem-solving context.

-South Georgia STEM Programs:Chehaw Park - Open to Middle and High School Students
+Eastern Georgia STEM Programs:Armstrong State University - Open to K-12 Students

 EOTO pairs elementary school students in Savannah Chatham County with mentors who are undergraduate engineering students from Armstrong State University.
 The program involves weekly visits in which elementary school students are tutored in deficit areas and simultaneously introduced to engineering concepts via hands on projects.
 The program typically employs six to eight undergraduate students as mentors.